peacefulpixel/articles/articles/the-issue-of-null/article.md

 }
 ```

-See, there's a big possibility to chain multiple optional operations that depenends on each previous, prefectly combined with streams and its functions.
-It loooks like Monad ([if I actually understand what is this though](https://stackoverflow.com/questions/70453016/why-are-monads-hard-to-explain)), to have an ability to exclude inextistence from operation you do.
+See, there's opportunities to chain multiple optional operations that depenends on each previous, prefectly combined with streams and its functions.
+It loooks like Monad ([if I actually understand what is this though](https://stackoverflow.com/questions/70453016/why-are-monads-hard-to-explain)), to have an ability to exclude inextistence from operation you do (or a branch of operation).

-Anyway, maybe this code is perfect only for me, so yo2u can just ignore it.

 ## Data sources and useful links